FranciscoOnt/checkout-sdk-js/docs/interfaces/inputdetail.md

 Configuration parameters for the required input.

-Configuration parameters for the required input.

 ___

 ### `Optional` details

 • **details**? : *[SubInputDetail](subinputdetail.md)[]*

-Input details can also be provided recursively.

 Input details can also be provided recursively.